Managing Ongoing Pain

 CHRONIC PAIN

-When you have pain for a few weeks to a few months it’s called acute pain.
-Tissue injuries including back pain or muscle strains are often the cause of acute pain; the good news is with proper care and rehabilitation this type of pain will eventually go with no further problems for the individual.
+When you have pain for a few weeks to a few months, it’s called acute pain.
+Tissue injuries, including back pain or muscle strains, are often the cause of acute pain; the good news is that with proper care and rehabilitation, this type of pain will eventually go away with no further problems for the individual.

 Some people suffer pain over a long period of time.
-Pain lasting 3 months or more is called chronic pain, an alarming one in five Australians suffer from chronic pain.
-As most tissue (muscle, tendon, ligament, disc, bone) damage heals over 3 to 6 months we know that chronic pain is unlikely to be due to tissue damage alone, so what is causing the ongoing pain?
+Pain lasting 3 months or more is called chronic pain; an alarming one in five Australians suffers from chronic pain.
+As most tissue (muscle, tendon, ligament, disc, bone) damage heals over 3 to 6 months, we know that chronic pain is unlikely to be due to tissue damage alone, so what is causing the ongoing pain?
 It is thought that the brain continues to send pain signals because of over sensitivity in the nervous system.

-They key is to disrupt the ongoing pain signals by learning how to retrain the brain.
-Many people suffering with chronic pain often feel overwhelmed by the many ‘fixes’ and ‘solutions’ they are promised by various health practitioners.
+The key is to disrupt the ongoing pain signals by learning how to retrain the brain.
+Many people suffering from chronic pain often feel overwhelmed by the many ‘fixes’ and'solutions’ they are promised by various health practitioners.
 Pain sufferers may be offered pain medication; this may help in the short term.
-Used cautiously, medication may be helpful initially to allow you to get back to normal movement and day to day living, with the aim of reducing the medication and ceasing completely.
-Surgery may also be suggested, be sure to get a second opinion before deciding to have surgery.
+Used cautiously, medication may be helpful initially to allow you to get back to normal movement and day-to-day living, with the aim of reducing the medication and ceasing completely.
+Surgery may also be suggested; be sure to get a second opinion before deciding to have surgery.
 Chronic pain is often complex, involving more than body structures that may or may not be fixed with surgery.

-Considerations when dealing with chronic pain include, emotions (stress levels, anxiety), and lifestyle (sleep, diet, physical activity, smoking etc) all of which can contribute to over-sensitising our nervous system and playing a role in continuing chronic pain.
-Pain can be attributed to a stressful period in your life and being able to acknowledge this may be an important part in the healing process.
+Considerations when dealing with chronic pain include emotions (stress levels, anxiety) and lifestyle (sleep, diet, physical activity, smoking, etc.), all of which can contribute to over-sensitising our nervous system and playing a role in continuing chronic pain.
+Pain can be attributed to a stressful period in your life, and being able to acknowledge this may be an important part of the healing process.

 Additional Reading: